ssbin4/Closer-Intervention-CBM/README.md

 # A Closer Look at the Intervention Procedure of Concept Bottleneck Models

-This repository contains source code for arXiv paper [A Closer Look at the Intervention Procedure of Concept Bottleneck Models](https://arxiv.org/abs/2302.14260) by Sungbin Shin, Yohan Jo, Sungsoo Ahn, and Namhoon Lee.
+This repository contains source code for ICML 2023 paper [A Closer Look at the Intervention Procedure of Concept Bottleneck Models](https://arxiv.org/abs/2302.14260) by Sungbin Shin, Yohan Jo, Sungsoo Ahn, and Namhoon Lee.

 Our experiments are based on the following three datasets.

 - [Caltech-UCSD Birds-200-2011 (CUB-200-2011)](https://www.vision.caltech.edu/datasets/cub_200_2011/)
 - [SKIN Concepts Dataset (SkinCon)](https://skincon-dataset.github.io/)
 - Synthetic

-As of now, the repository only contains the code for the CUB dataset.
-We will release the code for other datasets as soon as possible.

 ## TL;DR
 We develop various ways of selecting intervening concepts to improve the intervention effectiveness and conduct an array of in-depth analyses as to how they evolve under different circumstances.